How will my Yurt Cabin be installed?

 Unfortunately, we do not offer financing.
 There are several options you can pursue on your own though.
 Depending on the permitting requirements or your municipality and the fact that our structures are made of wood and have real insulation, some customers are able to obtain a mortgage.
 Other options include personal loans, a home equity loan, and even in some cases tiny home lenders will offer the same RV fixed rate loans.
 We would be happy to help you by providing structural plans if it will help obtain a loan.

 Engineer’s Stamp of Approval

-For a reasonable fee, you can receive a set of plans stamped by an engineer licensed in 15 states.
+For a reasonable fee, you can receive a set of site-specific, wet-stamped plans from our engineer who is licensed in 15 states.
 These states are CA, CO, DC, GA, HI, KS, MA, MD, NC, NJ, OR, TX, UT, VA, and WV.
 These stamped plans help provide legitimacy and legality when obtaining a building permit from your local government agency.
 However, having these stamped plans does not guarantee your planning committee’s approval.

-We asked our engineer to share his thoughts regarding the Yurt Cabin compared to fabric yurts.
+We asked our engineer to share his thoughts regarding the Yurt Cabin’s construction and code compliance compared to fabric yurts.
 You can read his comments here.